Table of Contents

 - MDM2 and CDK4 can falsely stain endothelial cells, foamy macrophages and multinucleated giant cells; this means fat necrosis may be positive

-- Care should be taken in problematic well differentiated lipomatous tumors (lipoma-like WDL vs. lipoma), where sensitivity is particularly low (Am J Surg Pathol 2016;40:1647); in such cases FISH testing is preferred by some
+- Care should be taken in problematic well differentiated lipomatous tumors (lipoma-like WDL versus lipoma), where sensitivity is particularly low; in such cases, FISH testing is preferred by some (Am J Surg Pathol 2016;40:1647)

 - CD34 (some spindle cells)